-We derived 26.4% and 28.1% of our service revenue from the Medicare programs for the three months ended March 31, 2024 and 2023, respectively.
+We derived 26.4% 25.1% and 28.1% 25.8% of our service revenue from the Medicare programs for the three and six months ended March 31, 2024 June 30, 2024, respectively, and 2023, 27.1% and 27.6% for the three and six months ended June 30, 2023, respectively.
 In addition, many other payors may use published Medicare rates as a basis for reimbursements.
 Accordingly, if Medicare reimbursement rates are reduced or fail to increase as quickly as our costs, if there are changes in the rules governing the Medicare program that are disadvantageous to our business or industry, or if there are delays in Medicare payments, our business and results of operations will be adversely affected.

 The Medicare program and its reimbursement rates and rules are subject to frequent change, including statutory and regulatory changes, rate adjustments (including retroactive adjustments), annual caps that limit the amount that can be paid (including deductible and coinsurance amounts), administrative or executive orders and government funding restrictions, all of which may materially adversely affect the rates at which Medicare reimburses us for our services.
-See Item 2., under Government Regulation, Sequestration of Medicare Rates , for further information.
+See Item 2., under Government Regulation, Sequestration of Medicare Rates, for further information.
 Implementation of these and other types of measures has in the past and could in the future result in substantial reductions in our revenue and operating margins.